hackoregon/linux-laptop-setup/README.md

     `sudo` will remember that you have authenticated and not bother you again for a system-dependent time period.
 If that timeout expires, you will have to authenticate again.
 For install scripts that run a long time, you'll need to watch for this.
 4. Type `./1core`.
 This will
     -   update all packages to the latest version,
-    -   install a few core utilities, including `git` and `vim`, and
+    -   install a few core utilities, including `lynx`, `git` and `vim`, and
-    -   install the Python utility `virtualenvwrapper`, which allows isolating Python applications in named virtual environments.
+    -   set the EDITOR environment variable to `/usr/bin/vim`.

 5. Log out and back in again.
-This sets the environment variables you need for Python virtual environments.
+This sets the environment variables you need.
 6. The scripts are modular - you only need to install what you're going to use.
 By task:
-    -   Python data science / machine learning: type `./jupyter` to install the Python data science / machine learning tools.
-This will create a Jupyter notebook Python 3 virtualenv.
-The notebook environment includes
+    -   Python data science / machine learning: type `./anaconda` to install the Anaconda3 Python data science / machine learning tools.

+        On Linux, Anaconda does not have a GUI installer, nor does it define a desktop-compatible menu entry.
+The installer is a large (400 megabytes) shell script.
+You will get detailed instructions from the `anaconda` script.

+        The Jupyter notebook environment shipped in Anaconda includes
         -   Python 3
         -   IPython
         -   NumPy